Obio-Akpor: Media

-Obio-Akpor is undoubtedly, one of the major hubs for media in Rivers State.
+Obio-Akpor is one of the major hubs for media in Rivers State.
 Elelenwo is the location of Radio Rivers 99.1, the first government-owned FM radio station in the state, and the second FM radio station to launch in Nigeria.
 Also headquartered in the neighbourhood is Rivers State Television whose signal is received in parts of nine states.

 In October 2003, DAAR Communications Plc launched its radio and television stations which are transmitted from Choba.

 In 2008, Pidgin English radio station Wazobia FM 94.1 began broadcasting from its studios in Rumuosi.

 Still in 2008, Multimesh Group established The Family Love FM radio station transmitting from Rumuogba.